-- SQL Transaction is a single unit of work applied on a Database.(relational database like DB2, Oracle, MySQL, Microsoft SQL Server, and so on)
+- SQL transaction is a single unit of work applied to a database.
+(Relational database like DB2, Oracle, MySQL, Microsoft SQL Server and so on).

-- Its a sequence of operations performed on database in an logical order.
+- It is a sequence of ordered operations performed on the database.

-- The SQL statements of an transaction will be either commited or rolled back.
+- The SQL statements of a transaction will either Commit or Rollback using a rollback statement.

-- Transaction comprises with two results, they are either Success or Failure.
+- The transaction comprises of two results, they are either success or failure.

 SQL Transaction Properties

-Transactions in SQL are aborted at point of failure, by this way it ensure the operations of work units were completed successfully.
+Transactions in SQL are terminated at a point of error.
+In this way, It ensures the operations of work units were a success.

 Transactions will operate independently and transparently.

-In case of system failure, it ensures the result of commited Transaction is persist across the application.
+If the system fails, It ensures the result of committed Transaction continued across the application.

 This command will save the changes.

-This command creates save points for the groups of transactions that has to be ROLLBACK.
+This command creates save points for the group of transactions that has to be ROLLBACK.

 Sets a name on a transaction.